-With Whole Foods, Amazon on collision course with Wal-Mart
+With Whole Foods, Amazon on Collision Course With Wal-Mart

-When Wal-Mart Stores Inc bought online retailer Jet.com for $3 billion last year, it marked a crucial moment - the world's largest brick-and-mortar retailer, after years of ceding e-commerce leadership to arch rival Amazon, intended to compete.
+When Wal-Mart Stores Inc bought online retailer Jet.com for $3bn last year, it marked a crucial moment - the world's largest brick-and-mortar retailer, after years of ceding e-commerce leadership to arch rival Amazon, intended to compete.
 On Friday, Amazon.com Inc countered.

 Add your comments below